-	If the town were pursuing only a coverage goal, on the other hand, the transit agency would spread out services so that every street had a bus route, as in the network at below.
+In a network designed for coverage, the transit agency would spread out services so that there would be a bus stop near everyone.
 Spreading it out sounds great, but it also means spreading it thin.
+The resources would be divided among so many routes that it wouldn’t be possible to offer much service on any of them.
 As a result, all routes would be infrequent, even those on the main roads.
 Infrequent service isn’t very useful, so not many people would ride.

 In these two scenarios, the town is using the same number of buses.
 These two networks cost the same amount to operate, but they deliver very different outcomes.